About David Allcorn

 Assistant Expedition Leader

-Dave moved to the Canadian Arctic almost a decade ago and now calls this wild region home.
-He has worked for many years as an interpretive guide in prime polar bear country and regularly guides trips throughout the Far North, be it on land or on water.
-He has been involved in continuing Arctic research projects, including flora surveys, bird counts, snow sampling, ice coring, and monitoring the polar bear populations.
+Dave moved to the Canadian Arctic in 2006 and now calls this wild region his home.
+He has worked for many years as an interpretive guide and science technician.
+Dave regularly guides trips throughout the arctic, be it on land, or on water.
+He has been continuously involved in arctic research projects, including flora surveys, bird counts, snow sampling, ice-coring, and monitoring the polar bear and beluga whale populations.

-In his time in the Quark Expeditions family, Dave has completed many voyages through the Northwest Passage to East and West Greenland, Iceland and Svalbard.
-A passionate naturalist, he loves the vastness and silence of these magical places.
-He has a great respect for the Far North, its fauna and flora, and its people, culture and climate.
-A big fan of the challenging conditions of arctic winters, Dave always looks forward to being out on the tundra and sharing his arctic antics through stories, exploration and an infectious enthusiasm.
+He has been part of the Quark Expeditions team since 2013 and has completed many voyages through the Canadian Northwest Passage, East and West Greenland, Iceland, Svalbard, Russia, and even the North Pole.
+In the far south, Dave has completed numerous voyages to the Falkland Islands, South Georgia and Antarctica, where he continues to be awestruck by the magnificent landscape.
+A passionate naturalist, Dave loves the vastness and silence of these magical places.
+He has a great respect for the Polar Regions and their flora and fauna.
+Dave is also a big fan of the challenging conditions of the arctic winters.
+He is always looking forward to being outside and sharing his knowledge through stories, exploration, and infectious enthusiasm.

 Above all else, Dave loves watching guests soak in the pristine beauty of the Polar Regions!